VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Input files and parameters

 and for the spin-2 triplet field, $T_{j}^{\mu\nu}$, the effective Lagrangian is given by

-where $W$ and $B$ are the usual electroweak field strength tensors, $\widetilde{W}$ and $\widetilde{B}$ the dual field strength tensors, $\Phi$ is the Higgs field and $D^{\mu}$ is the covariant derivative. $f_{i}$ are variable coupling parameters and $\Lambda$ is the characteristic energy scale of the new physics.
+where $W$, $B$ and $G$ are the usual field strength tensors of the SM gauge fields, $\widetilde{W}$ and $\widetilde{B}$ the dual field strength tensors, $\Phi$ is the Higgs field and $D^{\mu}$ is the covariant derivative. $f_{i}$ are variable coupling parameters and $\Lambda$ is the characteristic energy scale of the new physics.

 In order to preserve unitarity, a formfactor is introduced to multiply the amplitudes.
 The formfactor has the form: